TomKealy/TomKealy.github.io/_posts/2024-02-02-sequential-hypothesis-testing.md

 date:   2024-02-02
 categories: hypothesis-testing
 ---

-{% newthought 'tl; dr We introduce the mSPRT' %} and give a derivation from a Bayesian point of view.<!--more-->
+We introduce the mSPRT and give a derivation from a Bayesian point of view.

 # Sequential Testing